-The choice_filter in this example ensures that the options for the country question will only be the countries from the previously selected region.
-Notice that choice_item.region specifies that any country with a corresponding region equal to the answer stored by the regionquestion will be displayed.
+The choice_filter in this example ensures that the options that get displayed for the birth_country question will only be the countries from the previously selected birth_region.
+Notice that choice_item.region is referring to the column titled “region” from the csv and specifies that any country with a corresponding region equal to the answer stored by the birth_region question (data('birth_region')) will be displayed.
+The countries were mapped to regions in the callback column of the queries worksheet.

+In a separate example, if we needed a choice_filter for a three (or more)-level list, the callback column in the queries worksheet would look like this: